+Length/credit: 1 year - 1.0 credit

+Grade(s): 10, 11, 12

-Prerequisite: It is recommended that students have a grade of "A" or "B" on assessments in Algebra 2 H
+Prerequisite: It is recommended that students have a grade of "A" or "B" on

+assessments in Integrated Math 3 H.

+Course Number: 03030203

-This course will include extensive work in mathematical induction, trigonometry, circular, exponential, logarithmic and inverse functions, series, combinatorics, limits and derivatives.
+This course includes extensive work in mathematical induction, trigonometry, circular, exponential, logarithmic and inverse functions, series, combinatorics, limits and derivatives.
 Calculus concepts are developed theoretically and include applications.
 Modeling is used extensively throughout the course.
 The algebraic, numeric, and graphic nature of topics are compared and contrasted to enhance and broaden comprehension.
 Group collaboration outside of the class is an essential part of the course.
 Successful completion of this course prepares students for Advanced Placement Calculus (BC or AB).
 A TI-84 graphing calculator is required.
 With some additional, independent work outside of the course, students can be prepared to take the Mathematics Level 2 SAT Subject Test in the spring.